 How does this effect "us"?
 To answer this, I must first ask, in addition: Who is this "us"?
 How ought "we," as Jewish citizens and migrants, respond to racialized hate crimes not sufficiently investigated by law enforcement and the judiciary in Germany?
 My talk will address some aspects of the current situation of Jews in light of the rise of AfD populist party politics in Germany and of German-American relations after the elections of Trump in the U.S.

 About the Speaker

-Esther Dischereit, described by her publisher, Suhrkamp Verlag, as “possibly the preeminent German-Jewish voice of the post-Shoah generation,” lives in Berlin.
+Esther Dischereit is currently DAAD Chair in Contemporary Poetics at NYU.
+She is described by her publisher, Suhrkamp Verlag, as “possibly the preeminent German-Jewish voice of the post-Shoah generation.”
 She has published fiction, poetry and essays, as well as plays for radio and the stage.
 She is the founder of the avant-garde-project WordMusic and has worked as a curator for various projects in contemporary art/new media.
-She has collaborated with the dancer and choreographer Holly Handman-Lopez, the composer and percussionist Ray Kaczynski, Djane İpek İpekçioğlu, the concept artists Riccardo Ajossa, beate maria wörz and many others; most recently with the calligrapher Veruschka Goetz.
+She has collaborated with the dancer and choreographer Holly Handman-Lopez, the composer and percussionist Ray Kaczynski, Djane İpek İpekçioğlu, the concept artists Riccardo Ajossa, beate maria wörz and many others most recently with the calligrapher Veruschka Goetz.
 She has been a Fellow at the Moses Mendelssohn Centre for European and Jewish Studies and holds frequent lectures and readings in the United States, Canada, Israel, South America and Europe.
-Esther has received many prizes for her work, including the Erich Fried Prize in 2009.
+Dischereit has received many prizes for her work, including the Erich Fried Prize in 2009.